-Most times though, I realize a precious opportunity when I’m outdoors, and I actively look, see, feel, touch, smell, and receive the beauty around me with all senses.
+Most times though, I realize the precious opportunity of being outdoors, and I actively look, see, feel, touch, smell, and receive the beauty around me with all of senses.
 I am amazed that in every kind of weather, and in every season, the natural world is extraordinary.
-Trust me, when you have two large dogs, you really do get to experience EVERY kind of weather!
+Trust me, when you have two dogs, you really do get to experience EVERY kind of weather!

 Throughout the day, when ever I walked — whether it was simply back and forth to my car, at work, around the house, or walking the dogs — I stated my mantra with my footsteps.
 This helped me to come back to the incredible present moment, and also go beyond the thinking mind into a place of wisdom.
 You can do this too with the instructions below.